OCTOBER 17-19, 2018

 A New Event for Marketing Leaders

 SMPS announces a new learning and networking event for our members and colleagues specifically designed for senior marketing leaders.
+Seating is limited to provide for an impactful learning and networking experience.

 -David Werking, FSMPS, CPSM